 Dr. Ravi Zacharias:

-and how God has placed them there for our own benefit: eternity (existence), morality
+Dr. Zacharias spoke of the four pillars that life rests on and how God has placed them there for our own benefit: eternity (existence), morality (essence), accountability (conscience), and charity or love (beneficence).

-purpose.
-Eternity defines our existence.
 Morality defines our essence - Morality is not based on culture or time.
 It cannot be horizontal (man).
 Morality must be vertical (God), with an outside reference point.
 Its basis is the absolute nature of an unchanging God.

 Accountability represents our conscience - We need to be accountable to someone when we're alone.
 That someone had better not be human.
 People will fail us.
 God will not.
 We must be accountable before God alone.
 Someone understood the Agape love Christ demonstrated on the cross.